momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 </div>

 ## Texture Creation - Painter
-When starting a new Project in Painter, you should be fine using the standard ***PBR - Metal Roughness*** template.
+When starting a new project in Painter, you should be fine using the standard ***PBR - Metal Roughness*** template.

 <img src="\assets\images\pbr_guide\pbr_painter_template.jpg" alt="Painter Template" style="display: block; margin: auto;">

-However, the PBR Shader uses MRAO textures, so a custom export template is needed otherwise the channels must be packed together into a single texture elsewhere.
+However, the PBR shader uses MRAO textures, so a custom export template is needed otherwise the channels must be packed together into a single texture elsewhere.

 You can try this export template, which creates the MRAO texture as well as an Emissive texture if one exists:
 > [PBR Shader Template](/assets/PBR MRAO Emissive.spexp)

 <div class="note warning">
     <p>
-        This template does not include the Heightmap in the Normal Map Alpha for Parallax.
+        This template does not include the height map in the normal map alpha for parallax.
     </p>
 </div>

 It can go in the `Allegorithmic\Substance Painter\shelf\export-presets` folder.

 ## Texture Creation - Designer
-Creating the Input textures isn’t covered in the Guide - This section simply shows how to composite both the **MRAO** and **Normal** map with the **Height** textures correctly.
+Creating the input textures isn’t covered in the guide - this section simply shows how to composite both the **MRAO** and normal map with the height textures correctly.

-You can create a **MRAO** texture by putting the **Metalness**, **Roughness**, **Ambient Occlusion**, and a White *Uniform Color* Node into an *RGBA Merge* Node.
+You can create a MRAO texture by putting the Metalness, Roughness, Ambient Occlusion, and a White *Uniform Color* Node into an *RGBA Merge* Node.

-The Normal Map with Height embedded is simpler and can be achieved with an *Alpha Merge* node.
+The normal map with height embedded is simpler and can be achieved with an *Alpha Merge* node.

 Both processes are shown below.
 The MRAO is colour-coded to make it easier to follow:

 <img src="\assets\images\pbr_guide\pbr_designer_setup.png" alt="Painter Template" style="display: block; margin: auto;">

-You should then have the 3 minimum textures needed for the Shader.
+You should then have the 3 minimum textures needed for the shader.